AC Shoulder Separation Treatment Surgeon

 Are you an athlete who participates in contact sports?
 If so, you may be at risk of sustaining an AC joint injury, or a separated shoulder.
 Injuries to the AC joint are quite common in the athletic population.
 AC separation treatment surgeon, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have sustained a separated shoulder.
 Contact Dr. Padalecki’s team today!

 The collarbone (clavicle) attaches to the roof of the shoulder (acromion) in a joint referred to as the acromioclavicular joint.
 The collarbone is also stabilized in this area by ligaments called the coracoclavicular ligaments, which attach the collarbone to the front of the shoulder blade (scapula).
 Direct trauma to this area (such as a football hit or falling over handle bars on a bike) can disrupt these connections and lead to a scenario where the collarbone and roof of the shoulder are no longer sitting next to each other.
 This is often referred to as an AC separation and leads to elevation of the collarbone that can often be felt at the top of the shoulder.
-When an AC separation is not healing with non-surgical treatment measures, a surgical AC separation treatment may be recommended by Dr. Jeff Padalecki, orthopedic shoulder surgeon serving the greater Austin, Texas area.
+When an AC separation is not healing with non-surgical treatment measures, a surgical AC separation treatment may be recommended by Dr. Jeff Padalecki, orthopedic shoulder surgeon serving Austin, Round Rock, and Cedar Park, Texas communities.

 Mild AC separations can often be treated by rest and sling use followed by a short physical therapy program.
 However, in cases of a severe separation or in cases where an AC separation is not healing, surgery is often warranted because chronic shoulder instability and frequent separations and dislocations can occur on a daily basis following the initial injury.
 Thus, the goal of a surgical AC separation treatment is to secure the collarbone back into its normal position by attaching very strong sutures to the collarbone and front of the shoulder blade.
 This is often accompanied by reconstruction of the coracoclavicular ligaments, which involves looping a donated graft from the front of the shoulder blade to the top of the collarbone.
 Dr. Padalecki performs this surgery with the use of the arthroscopic camera as well as a small incision at the top of the shoulder.